EENI Global Business School

 2- Maritime Transport (5 ECTS)

-1. Introduction to the International Maritime Transport
+1. Introduction to International Maritime Transport

 2. International Bureau of Containers and Intermodal Transport (BIC)